 The amortized cost of securities is adjusted for amortization of premiums and accretion of discounts.
 Such amortization and accretion is included in interest income from securities.
 Dividend income is included in interest income from securities.
-Realized gains and losses on sales of securities are reflected under the line item "Gains on sales of securities" on the Consolidated Statements of Income.
-The cost of securities sold is based on the specific identification method.
+Realized gains and losses on sales of securities are reflected under the line item "Net gains on sales of securities" on the Consolidated Statements of Income.
+The cost of securities sold is based on the specific identification method

-The Company evaluates its investment portfolio for other-than-temporary-impairment ("OTTI") on a quarterly basis.
+The Company evaluates its investment portfolio for other-than-temporary-impairment ("OTTI") on a quarterly basis in accordance with ASC 320, "Investments - Debt and Equity Securities."
 Impairment is assessed at the individual security level.
 The Company considers an investment security impaired if the fair value of the security is less than its cost or amortized cost basis.
+Impairment is considered to be other-than-temporary if the Company intends to sell the investment security or if the Company does not expect to recover the entire amortized cost basis of the security before the Company is required to sell the security or the security's maturity.
 When impairment of an equity security is considered to be other-than-temporary, the security is written down to its fair value and an impairment loss is recorded as a loss within noninterest income in the Consolidated Statements of Income.
 When impairment of a debt security is considered to be other-than-temporary, the security is written down to its fair value.
 The amount of OTTI recorded as a loss within noninterest income depends on whether an entity intends to sell the debt security and whether it is more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis.
 If an entity intends to, or has decided to, sell the debt security or more likely than not will be required to sell the security before recovery of its amortized cost basis, OTTI must be recognized in earnings in an amount equal to the entire difference between the security's amortized cost basis and its fair value.
 If an entity does not intend to sell the debt security and it is not more likely than not that the entity will be required to sell the security before recovery of its amortized cost basis, OTTI is separated into the amount representing credit loss and the amount related to all other market factors.
 The amount related to credit loss is recognized in earnings.
-The amount related to other market factors is recognized in other comprehensive income, net of applicable taxes.
+The amount related to other market factors is recognized in other comprehensive

 Furthermore, debt securities may be transferred to a nonaccrual status where the recognition of investment interest is discontinued.
-A number of qualitative factors, including but not limited to the financial condition of the underlying issuing financial institutions and current and projected deferrals or defaults, are considered by management in the determination of whether the debt security should be transferred to nonaccrual status.
+A number of qualitative factors, including but not limited to the financial condition of the underlying issuer and current and projected deferrals or defaults, are considered by management in the determination of whether the debt security should be transferred to nonaccrual status.
 The interest on these nonaccrual investment securities is accounted for on the cash-basis method until the debt security qualifies for return to accrual status.
 See Note C, "Securities," for further details regarding the Company's securities portfolio.